Best Mythical Creatures of Japan: Water Edition

 Nevertheless, the monsters will destroy the vessel, regardless of the offerings.
 The sailors can only give it some barrels with no bottoms and try to escape while the sea demon ponders the situation.
 If the ship is lucky, it can get far enough away before the Umibozu discovers the deception, becomes enraged, and drowns every person on the boat.

-Umibozu are enormous, hairless creatures that resemble humans, with eyes that glow brightly in the dark.
+Umibozu are enormous, hairless creatures that resemble humans.
+They have eyes that glow brightly in the dark.
 They appear when the sea is unusually calm but quickly cause the ocean to become dangerous.
-For this reason, umibozu is associated with bad weather like storms and tidal waves (tsunami).
+For this reason, umibozu is associated with bad weather, such as storms and tidal waves (tsunamis).
 The demon usually appears at night when visibility is poor.

 Funayurei